-The First Capital Retail Portfolio is comprised of 1,127,992 sq. ft. of leasable retail space consisting of 7 grocery anchored retail properties located Ontario, Quebec, and Alberta.
-The First Capital Retail Portfolio has a weighted average lease term of more than 4.89 years with the largest tenants being Loblaws, Walmart, IGA and Sobeys.
+The First Capital Retail Portfolio is comprised of 1,586,607 sq. ft. of leasable retail space consisting of 10 grocery anchored and pharmacy retail properties located in Ontario, Quebec, and Alberta.
+The First Capital Retail Portfolio has its largest tenants being Loblaws, Walmart, IGA, Rexall and Sobeys.
 The properties are well located with several possessing significant future development potential.
-As of December 31, 2020, the First Capital Retail Portfolio was 97.1% occupied with a weighted average net rent PSF of \$17.87.
+As of December 31, 2021, the First Capital Retail Portfolio was 95.5% occupied.